In the Region

-EKETAHUNA is the nearest town to NZPS, about 10-minute drive away, offering several small shops, a cafe or two, a museum, second-hand shops, souvenir shop/information centre, a library (with faster Internet) and cash-out services, an old church, an access radio station, and art galleries.
+EKETAHUNA offers several small shops, a cafe or two, a museum, second-hand shops, souvenir shop/information centre, a library and cash-out services, an old church, an access radio station, and art galleries.

 REV Art Gallery in former church.
 Corner Haswell/Bengston.
 Mark Watson 021 146 8984

 Ekehatuna Library has internet, postal, photocopying, and cash-out (EFTPOS) services.
 Open Monday to Friday: 10:30am - 12:30pm, 1:00pm - 4:30pm (closed on statutory holidays) 31 Main Street.
 376 0219.